Aldaviva/RuntimeUpgradeNotifier/Readme.md

 };
 ```

+> [!WARNING]
-Try not to call any code that would load any new .NET BCL libraries in the event handler, as these libraries would already have been deleted during the recent runtime upgrade, and may cause a `FileNotFoundException`.
+> Try not to call any code that would load any new .NET BCL libraries in the event handler, as these libraries would already have been deleted during the recent runtime upgrade, and may cause a [`FileNotFoundException`](https://learn.microsoft.com/en-us/dotnet/api/system.io.filenotfoundexception).
 If you do need to do any work in the event handler, it is safest to preload assemblies by referring to types in the assembly when the program starts, and cache any values that you may need later.
 For example, if you want to log the old .NET runtime version when it gets upgraded, it is safest to cache [`Environment.Version`](https://learn.microsoft.com/en-us/dotnet/api/system.environment.version) in a variable when the program starts, instead of trying to read it after the old runtime has already been deleted.

 #### Automatically start a new process
 This starts a duplicate copy of the current process, with the same arguments, working directory, and environment variables.
 However, it does not exit the current process, so you will probably want to shut it down yourself by listening for the `IRuntimeUpgradeNotifier.RuntimeUpgraded` event, otherwise there will be two instances of the program running.